-- At the end of a job contract: a job contract that is coming to an end, and no real plan for the future: with poor job prospects and unemployment on the rise, it could be the perfect time to bounce back and, why not, take this opportunity to travel by taking our time.
+A job contract that is coming to an end, and no real plan for the future: with poor job prospects and unemployment on the rise, it could be the perfect time to bounce back and, why not, take this opportunity to travel by taking our time.

-- At the end of studies: taking advantage of the end of studies to travel slowly is an excellent solution to take a break from school while learning/improving skills (in a foreign language for example) to boost your CV!
+Taking advantage of the end of studies to travel slowly is an excellent solution to take a break from school while learning/improving skills (in a foreign language for example) to boost your CV!

-- Making a life project come true: some people (like us) consider that traveling as a life project – just like buying a car or a house, getting married, or having children.
+Some people (like us) consider that traveling as a life project – just like buying a car or a house, getting married, or having children.
 A project that matures over time, that you can realize once all the right conditions are in place!

-- Getting out of your daily routine: repetitive boring work, days that repeat themselves ad infinitum: who has never dreamed of escaping from their daily routine, traveling through wide open spaces?
+Repetitive boring work, days that repeat themselves ad infinitum: who has never dreamed of escaping from their daily routine, traveling through wide open spaces?
 The slow traveler can shape his or her days like no other: different activities, encounters, exotic meals, great outdoors… Unique days, less stressful, where nothing is written in advance!

-- Traveling after an emotional upheaval: for those who have gone through a love break-up or lost a loved one, leaving by taking unknown paths could be experienced as a kind of therapy; a way to move on, to regain energy, to get away from what connects us to the other… The slow travel and its unexpected encounters may be the key to healing!
+for those who have gone through a love break-up or lost a loved one, leaving by taking unknown paths could be experienced as a kind of therapy; a way to move on, to regain energy, to get away from what connects us to the other… The slow travel and its unexpected encounters may be the key to healing!

-- Find the perfect travel mate: solo journey into the unknown can be frightening: fear for your own safety, fear of feeling alone and misunderstood… And then one day you find the ideal travel companion – the one who shares your desires, your convictions… And, of course, your enthusiasm to make this new project a reality!
+Solo journey into the unknown can be frightening: fear for your own safety, fear of feeling alone and misunderstood… And then one day you find the ideal travel companion – the one who shares your desires, your convictions… And, of course, your enthusiasm to make this new project a reality!

-- Challenging yourself: what if traveling slowly allows us to get to know ourselves better, far from our loved ones and our landmarks?
+What if traveling slowly allows us to get to know ourselves better, far from our loved ones and our landmarks?
 After all, it’s like starting from scratch: we observe and adapt to our new environment, test our own limits, learn from our experiences and others teachings… The perfect opportunity to prove (to yourself) what you can do, and how far you are capable of doing it!

-- Learning to take distance from the system: do you remember the adventurer Alexander Supertramp, hero of the movie “Into the wild”, who left everything behind to travel slowly through the US and learn to detach himself from the system?
+Do you remember the adventurer Alexander Supertramp, hero of the movie “Into the wild”, who left everything behind to travel slowly through the US and learn to detach himself from the system?
 Maybe you too, are not one of those people who see personal success as owning all the goods on Earth: after all, travel experiences will never lose their value, and no one will be able to steal them from you!…

-- Test your couple/friendship: you thought you’d been through everything with each other?
+You thought you’d been through everything with each other?
 We challenge you to test your couple/friendship by leaving for an indefinite period of time, 24 hours a day together, with a lot of compromises to make, and a lot of mood swings to go through!
 Deal-breaker or no deal-breaker?

-- Developing new skills: are you stalling in your professional life?
+Are you stalling in your professional life?
 Would you like to broaden your field of expertise?
 What about taking time to… do volunteer work on the road (farm work, renovation projects, environment project, etc) or spending some free time to develop your creativity (photography, writing, music, etc)?

 Learn to take your time